Hypergraph Two-Coloring in the Streaming Model: Abstract

 \section{Abstract}

 We consider space-efficient algorithms for two-coloring $\n$-uniform hypergraphs $H=(V,E)$ in the streaming model, when the hyperedges arrive one at a time.
-It is known that any such hypergraph with at most $0.7 \sqrt{\frac{\n}{\ln \n}} 2^\n$ hyperedges has a two-coloring~\cite{Radhakrishnan-Srinivasan}, which can be found deterministically in polynomial time, if allowed full access to the input.
+It is known that any such hypergraph with at most $0.7 \sqrt{\frac{\n}{\ln \n}} 2^\n$ hyperedges has a two-coloring~\cite{Radhakrishnan-Srinivasan}, which can be found deterministically in polynomial time, if allowed random access to all the hyperedges throughout its execution.